shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/administration/file-system-config-reference.md

 ![create_with_parent_folder](images/file-system-config-reference/create_with_parent_folder_02_DS.png)

-{% include info title="Note" content="This filesystem nesting relationship is independent from the  [Shotgun Hierarchy](https://support.shotgunsoftware.com/hc/en-us/articles/219030828), and there is no connection between the two.
+{% include info title="Note" content="This filesystem nesting relationship is independent from the  [ShotGrid Hierarchy](https://support.shotgunsoftware.com/hc/en-us/articles/219030828), and there is no connection between the two.
 They are configured completely independently." %}

 A shotgun_entity type folder supports an optional flag to control whether the folder creation process tries to recurse down into it when a parent is created, so that the child will also be created.
 Flags are settings that can only have certain fixed values, in this case "true" or "false".
 To add this flag, use this example: